Now that you’ve instrumented your app, or reviewed the instrumentation in the Hipster Shop, it’s time to look at the data being sent into Lightstep.

 Log into Lightstep.
 You’re brought to the Service Directory where you see your services listed along the left.
-Lightstep shows latency, error rate and ops rates for the ingress operations in the currently selected service.
+Lightstep shows latency, error rate and ops rates for the Key Operations in the currently selected service.
 It can take a few minutes for data to be analyzed and displayed in the Service Directory, so let’s move on to the part of Lightstep that uses real-time data.

 In the navigation bar, click on the Explorer icon.
 This page gives you a view into the span data from the recall window (working memory) of the Satellites.
 The histogram at the top shows you current latency based on 100% of the span data sent by the application.
 Below the histogram, the Trace Analysis table shows exemplar spans from the histogram that represent all ranges of performance, including those that are otherwise statistically interesting.

 More about Explorer

 When you hear that a particular service is slow, or there’s a spike in errors, or a particular customer is having an issue, your first action is to see real-time data regarding the issue.
 Lightstep’s Explorer view allows you to query all span data currently in the Satellites to see what’s going on.

 Explorer consists of four main components.
 Each of these components provides a different view into the data returned by your query:

 Query: Allows you to query on all span data currently in the Satellites recall window.
 Every query you make is saved as a Snapshot, meaning you can revisit the query made at this point in time, any time in the future, and see the data just as it was.
 Results from the query are shown in the Latency Histogram, the Trace Analysis table, and the Service diagram.